-I have little fear that I will be needing counselling for after-movie depression.
-Virtual life is no substitute for real life and holds little attraction for me.
+I have little fear that I will be needing counseling for after-movie depression.
+Virtual life is no substitute for real-life and holds little attraction for me.
 But I am starting to see the possibilities of “virtuality” in other contexts.
 During the past 2 weeks, I have been part of a virtual learning community, as seven other students in five different countries participated in an online module on “Orientation to Effective Online Facilitation.”
-The course was offered by EFCA’s EQUIP program.
 It has been a thoroughly engaging experience, so much so that I found myself spending far more time participating in the forum discussions than was required (4-6 hours/per week).
 Most of the students are complete strangers to me in the real world; I have never met them, never heard their voice, and don’t know if I would recognize them if I saw them in real life, since the picture on their profile is minuscule.
 While I was talking (typing a reply to their discussion post), they were sleeping.
-But nevertheless I feel that I do know them.
-I know how they think and something about their backgrounds, preferences and faith.
-Even their personalities has become recognizable as we have interacted on a number of different topics.
-These 2 weeks have definitely heightened my own desire to use online facilitated modules as part of the training for SEND U. And if you are interested in participating in such a virtual learning community, check out the course offerings at http://equip.efca.org/.
+But nevertheless, I feel that I do know them.
+I know how they think and something about their backgrounds, preferences, and faith.
+Even their personalities have become recognizable as we have interacted on a number of different topics.
+These 2 weeks have definitely heightened my own desire to use online facilitated modules as part of the training for SEND U. And if you are interested in participating in such a virtual learning community, check out the course offerings at Grow2Serve.

 A few of our area directors are also experimenting with “virtual assistants” – an office assistant that helps them with administrative tasks but does not live in the same country or even continent as they do.
 This idea has great possibilities for reducing the administrative load for our ADs, and involving non-resident “virtual missionaries” in strategic ministries.
 My former coach, Keith Webb, has written about his own experience in using a virtual assistant, including a link to some helpful advice.